 Spring Gardening Checklist

 Being prepared before spring planting time is key to a bountiful successful garden.
-So to get this year’s garden off to a good start use these 13 simple tips to get you started.
+So to get this year’s garden off to a good start, use these 13 simple tips to get you started.

-Before you start making any physical changes in your garden, or really even go outside, there are some things that should be taken care of first:
+Before you start making any physical changes in your garden or really even go outside, there are some things that should be taken care of first:

 - Plan what you will grow.
 What does your family need?
 What will they eat?
-Is the pantry a bit scanty in areas?
+Is the pantry a bit scanty in some areas?

 - Order Spring and Fall Seeds.
 Here’s a list of great seed catalogs that sell organic and heirloom seeds.
 My favorite company is Seeds for Generations.

 - Know your planting zones and last spring frost dates to know when you can safely plant spring vegetables.

 - Check the pricing of bulk compost and mulch.
 Can you pick it up for less, or what are the additional delivery fees?

 - Draw and design any new garden space you will need.
 Put this in your journal.

 - If you have never had a soil test done or it has been a couple of years, I highly recommend you do so.
 You can get a test done at your local extension office for a nominal cost.
 And then, you will know what to add to have healthy garden soil.